laanlabs/docs.3dscannerapp.com/content/faq/lidar-devices.md

 * 12.9-inch iPad Pro with LiDAR  (4th Generation): Released 2020
 * 11-inch iPad Pro with LiDAR  (2nd Generation): Released 2020

-NOTE: This list was created as of April 2023, and Apple may have released additional devices.
+NOTE: This list was created as of September 2023, and Apple may have released additional devices.